Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/practice/speaker_practice_pre_instructions.md

 ---

-> ✏️ Feel free to jot down a few notes below to help you plan your story (note: you won't have access to these when you start talking).
+> ✏️ Feel free to make notes to help you plan your story. (note: you won't have access to these when you start talking).